Student Handbook

 By organizing the student body into eight different academic teams, Chapel Hill creates a small and more inclusive school environment.

-The grade scale is common between both district middle schools and the Ninth Grade Center.
+Teachers utilize the following grading scale.
+This scale is common between the district's middle schools and the Ninth Grade Center.
 Students will receive an academic education grade (letter grade), which will reflect their knowledge/skills of the Indiana Academic Standards or district curriculum for each subject area.
 All classroom assessments, assignments (including homework), and activities will be directly linked to the Indiana Academic Standards.
-Grades accumulate over the course of the semester.
+Grades accumulate throughout the semester.

 Percent Based |